RuofengX/pycraft-game/pyworld/modules/README.md

 ### TL;DR
 All you need to do is: If any of property in the mixin module cannot be pickled, make sure they are stateless and write those init method in `__static_init__`, not in `__init__`; Also make sure your `__init__` and `__static_init__` methods has called `super().__static_init__()`.

+Also, json serialize would use `__getstate__` method, and no reference cycle is allowed in Entity type.